Juhani

 elements.
 From organization's performance point of view "How" is more

-However, it is unfortunate that mainly
+It is unfortunate that mainly

 basis of the experts, many committee experts are not - or no more - directly working